ajaytalanki/Shell/README.md

 redirection is turned on, we used open on the *cmdObject.filename* and stored the fd.
 Dup2 was used to change the STDOUT to fd and then closed fd.

+### Appending Output Redirection
+A new member was added to the original command struct that checked if appending redirection is true or not.
+In the execution in the main, if appending is true then the macros for opening the file are changed to append rather than truncate.

 ### Piping
 #### Generic:
 To execute piping, we loop the number of pipes in the command and